APPLICATION INFORMATION & FORM

 Each applicant must apply in AT LEAST ONE of the following categories.

 Please note that you may apply to participate in as many categories as you wish with no additional fee.
-All Composers are strongly encouraged to apply as "Composer/Performers" so that they can participate in the Artists Collaborative Ensemble (ACE).
+All Composers are strongly encouraged to apply for the category of “composer/performer” so that they will have the option of participating in performance activities during the 2021 virtual symposium.

 Category I: Composer (non-performer)